resonatehq-examples/example-token-auth-ts/token-auth/README.md

 ```

 'prefix' is a custom claim supported by the resonate server.
 It controls the
 promises this token have access to.
-An empty prefix will provided acess to all
+An empty prefix will provided access to all
 the promises.
 Clients or Workers that do no have a token will not have access to
 any promise.
-This Authentication and Authorization schema is usefull when it is
+This Authentication and Authorization schema is useful when it is
 necessary to limit access of the server only to trusted clients, but each of
 these client requires full access to all promises.